vuejs/v2.vuejs.org/src/v2/guide/components.md

 #### Destructuring

-`scope-slot`'s value is in fact a valid JavaScript expression that can appear in the argument position of a function signature.
+`slot-scope`'s value is in fact a valid JavaScript expression that can appear in the argument position of a function signature.
 This means in supported environments (in single-file components or in modern browsers) you can also use ES2015 destructuring in the expression:

 ``` html
 <child>